Silicide

-A silicide is a type of chemical compound that combines silicon and a (usually) more electropositive element.
+A silicide is a type of chemical compound that combines silicon and a usually more electropositive element.

 Silicon is more electropositive than carbon.
-Silicides are structurally closer to borides than to carbides.
+In terms of their physical properties, silicides are structurally closer to borides than to carbides.
+Because of size differences however silicides are not isostructural with borides and carbides.

-Similar to borides and carbides, the composition of silicides cannot be easily specified as covalent molecules.
-The chemical bonds in silicides range from conductive metal-like structures to covalent or ionic.
-Silicides of all non-transition metals, with exception of beryllium, have been described.
+Bonds in silicides range from conductive metal-like structures to covalent or ionic.
+Silicides of all non-transition metals have been described except beryllium.
+Silicides are used in interconnects.

-Overview
+Structure

 Silicon atoms in silicides can have many possible organizations: